-The Japan-America Society of Northwest Florida presents “A Curator’s Perspective on Japanese Textiles: Minneapolis’ New Clothes (The Thomas Murray Collection)” on Tuesday, September 29 at 5:00pm.
+The Japan-America Society of Northwest Florida presents “A Curator’s Perspective on Japanese Textiles: Minneapolis’ New Clothes (The Thomas Murray Collection)” on Tuesday, October 20 at 5:00pm.
 This free event will take place on Zoom, but registration is required.
 Register at Eventbrite and we will send you a Zoom link.
 (Please note: this event was originally scheduled to take place on September 29, but was postponed in the aftermath of Hurricane Sally.)

 Dr. Andreas Marks, Director of the Japanese and Korean Art Department at the Minneapolis Institute of Art, provides insight into the textiles of Japan that include rare and colorful kimonos, textiles used by fishermen and farmers, and elaborate clothes made by the Ainu people of Hokkaido.